 In the fish Channa punctatus exposed to 2, 4-D hemoglobin percentage decreased significantly.
 This may be due to a decreased rate of production of Red blood cells or an increased loss of these cells.
-Gill and Epple (1993) have attribute anemia to: (I) impaired erythroposis due to a direct effect of metal on hematopoietic centers (Kidney/Spleen), (ii) accelerated erythroclasia due to altered membrane permeability and/pr increased due to altered membrane permeability and/pr increased mechanical fragility, and (iii) defective Fe metabolism or impaired intestinal uptake of Fe due to mucosal lesions.
+Gill and Epple (1993) have attribute anemia to: (I) impaired erythroposis due to a direct effect of metal on hematopoietic centers (Kidney/Spleen), (ii) accelerated erythroclasia due to altered membrane permeability and/pr increased due to altered membrane permeability and/pr increased due to altered intestinal uptake of Fe due to mucosal lesions.